Great Wall of Fire

-The wall of fire can also be curved when used, so make sure to customize the trajectory to perfectly match the situation.
+You can also curve the wall of fire, so make sure to customize the trajectory to perfectly match the situation.

-Blaze can create a barrier to prevent enemies from rotating to an objective or provide breathing room for a team to rotate to another location.
-It is also a great tool to use after the spike is planted to funnel enemies in a direction where players can hold an angle for easy kills.
+When you play Blaze, you can create a barrier.
+You can use this to prevent enemies from rotating or provide breathing room for your team.
+It is also a great tool to use after the spike is planted.
+This can be used to funnel enemies in a direction where players can hold an angle for easy kills.
 Enemies can pass through the flame wall, but they will take damage and will be pushing into the area blind, so it is usually not the preferred option.
 The wall damages teammates as well, so remember to not trap teammates without another exit.